Nebukam/mkfont/docs/_sources/guides/font-icon-complex.md

 parent: Guides
 title: Composite icon font
 subtitle: How to make an icon font
-summary: A font with complex component interactions.
-Lengthiest guide by far.
+summary: A font with complex component interactions.<br>Acts as an exhaustive showcase of MkFont capabilities.
 splash: icons/icon_component.svg
 preview_img: placeholder.jpg
 color: white